JCHIANG1/Spotify-data-analysis-project/README.md

 ### The Second Notebook
 The goal is to
+ 1. repeating the holdout procedure to evaluate the model performance with confidence interval
- a) analyze and compare the perfomance of different classifiers by means of their accuracy performance and provide confidence interval
+ 2. analyze and compare the model perfomance with the paired t test
- b) evaluate probabilistic classifiers
+ 3. evaluate probabilistic classifiers with ROC and Lift curves and report insights